The following short stories are coming soon. Below are the categories you will be able to choose from.

 The Monday finally arrived for me to pick up the 4×4 and start our self-drive safari to Khwai.
 I was nervous, never having driven through drifts of sand before.
 But I convinced myself it was no different than ice or mud.
 We were going to a Land Development reserve north of Maun, run by the local villagers, where I’d rented a tent on stilts.
 The only thing missing was a guide.
 But it was peak season, and everyone was booked.
 So, I hired the caretaker at our rental, a local Sans Bushman.

 Once we arrived in Khwai, I should have said no to an evening game drive, having just driven six hours on an unpaved road.
-Still feeling unnerved by zebras, giraffes, and elephants that wandered out from the bush and crossed the asphalt in front of the truck, I needed a break.
+Still feeling unnerved by zebras, giraffes, and elephants that wandered out from the bush and crossed in front of our truck, I needed a break.
 But the caretaker, T-man, a small, wiry Bushman, made it sound like our camp would always be in sight.
 What could go wrong?

 We drove down an animal trail, with twigs slapping the truck, blinding me at every curve to what lay ahead.
 Twilight cloaked the horizon with a ruby red glow, and I was exhausted.
 Still, I drove on.